tomiock/LeagueOfLegends-Analytics/README.md

+# Computer Vision to Analyze Pro League Games

+Based primarily in OpenCV

+## Features:
+- Character recognition

-## Synthetic Dataset Generation for Champion Recognition
+## YOLO Synthetic Dataset Creation

-> IMPORTANT: Currently the annotations for the dataset are in the `YOLO v5` style.
+> ![warning]
+Deprecated for a more simple solution.

 1. Request the champion images from the Riot API:
 ```